fws-solutions/starter_s/README.md

 The domain URL **needs to be very strictly formated**.
 It needs to start with `http` or `https` and needs to end with `/`.

+## Media

+All images (except logos and icons) should be rendered using declared image size in order to fit the dimensions of a section.

+Any media files that are used in frontend phase should be placed in **__demo** folder with **subfolders** for each page.

+Any media files that will be static should be placed in **src/assets/images** folder.

+Any image should not be larger then 2300px in width, unless there’s a special need for it.
+Starter Theme comes with predefined image size 'max-width', which **should always** be used for this purpose.

+    add_image_size('max-width', 2300, 9999, false);

+All image sizes **should** be delared in **fws/src/Images.php** file.

 ## SCSS
 All Template Views styles should be written in corresponding directory.